klarna/jesse/README.md

 Examples
 --------

-    NOTE: jesse doesn't have any parsing functionality, it works with either mochijson2 format or EEP18 format, so json needs to be parsed in advance, or you can specify a callback which jesse will use to parse json.
+    NOTE: jesse doesn't have any parsing functionality.
+It currently works with three
+          formats: mochijson2, jiffy and jsx, so json needs to be parsed in advance, or you can specify a callback which jesse will use to parse json.

           In examples below and in jesse test suite jiffy parser is used.